wilsonmar/wilsonmar.github.io/_posts/2023-09-23-python-cuda.md

 ### Python samples

 Python modules which make good use of CUDA:

+1. Fluid dynamics was the first use case upon which CUDA was built.

+1. CUDA is used for crypto bitcoin mining and machine learning.

 1. TODO: I would like to add CUDA to Python code in the Cartesian app.